Saturday, February 23, 2013

 President John F. Kennedy, a Roman Catholic, was assassinated just 20 days after President Ngô Đình Diệm of South Vietnam on November 22nd 1963 which now appears to be a joint CIA and Mafia operation to insure continued military operations in Vietnam and Cuba which newly installed President, Lyndon B. Johnson, followed through on.

+The Kennedy tapes further illuminate the debate as to whether John F. Kennedy intended to withdraw the United States from the Vietnam war.
+The record of the August meetings shows President Kennedy’s acute awareness of the political capital he would lose in Congress if the Vietnam war were lost.
+In the meetings Kennedy and his advisers use the term “withdrawal” mostly to signify termination or suspension of aid to the Diem government.
+They explicitly use “evacuation” in conversations about getting Americans out of South Vietnam in the context of a coup situation, and a plan for such an evacuation was discussed and refined during this period.
+Kennedy and his advisers were reaching for mechanisms to influence the Diem government, and they would, as noted, terminate aid to some of Diem’s troops.
 President John F. Kennedy, who had given tacit approval for the South Vietnam coup, was reportedly shocked at the murder of Diem and Nhu.
 Nevertheless, U.S. Ambassador Henry Cabot Lodge (CIA) called the insurgent generals to his office to congratulate them and cabled President John F. Kennedy that the prospects for a shorter war in Vietnam had greatly improved with the demise of Diem and his brother Nhu.
 During the presidency of Richard M. Nixon a U.S. government investigation was initiated into American involvement convinced that John F. Kennedy secretly ordered the killings.

 NEWSFLASH for those who unaware that any and all US Embassies worldwide are an outpost for CIA operatives, it is just the way it is and has been for decades, the US Ambassador to any foreign US Embassy is in charge of CIA operations, there is always a Warrant officer at the US Embassy to carry out the details.